 Manual mode resides at the other end of the spectrum.
 The camera provides exposure feedback from its light meter, but the photographer controls all settings.
 The camera will take a “bad” picture if the photographer fails to understand the camera’s feedback or basic concepts of photography.
 Mention manual mode in any police photography class, and you’ll be greeted by a chorus of groans.
 This is mostly due to fear of the unknown.
 Once students begin to grasp the interplay of aperture, shutter, and ISO, they tend to favor manual mode – at least in class.

 Sandwiched between auto and manual modes are aperture- and shutter-priority modes.
 These modes allow the photographer to select an aperture or shutter speed while the camera supplies the missing variable.
 Most forensic photography can be accomplished in one of the priority modes with the occasional reversion to manual mode.
 This assures efficient shooting while maximizing image quality and depth of field.

 I occasionally teach a one-day forensic photography review course for law enforcement.
 Camera mode selection is just one of the many topics I cover to help officers become more confident forensic photographers, but it is definitely a critical topic.
-Learn more about other important themes in forensic photography, in parts two and three of this blog series.
+Learn more about other important themes in forensic photography, in Part Two of this 8-part blog series.

 Looking for additional information on police photography, or to sharpen your photography skills?
 L-Tron offers a Forensic Photography Refresher course, geared towards escaping manual mode.
 For more information & to receive information on our next course, visit: L-Tron.com/into-forensic-photography-course